Archaerhodopsin

 Archaerhodopsin proteins are a family of retinal-containing photoreceptors found in the archaea genera Halobacterium and Halorubrum.
 Like the homologous bacteriorhodopsin (bR) protein, archaerhodopsins harvest energy from sunlight to pump H+ ions out of the cell, establishing a proton motive force that is used for ATP synthesis.
-They have some structural similarities to the mammalian GPCR protein rhodopsin, but are not true homologs.
+They have some structural similarities to the mammalian G protein-coupled receptor protein rhodopsin, but are not true homologs.

-Archaerhodopsins differ from bR in that the claret membrane, in which they are expressed, includes bacterioruberin, a second chromophore thought to protect against photobleaching. bR also lacks the omega loop structure that has been observed at the N-terminus of the structures of several archaerhodopsins.
+Archaerhodopsins differ from bR in that the claret membrane, in which they are expressed, includes bacterioruberin, a second chromophore thought to protect against photobleaching.
+Also, bR lacks the omega loop structure observed at the N-terminus of the structures of several archaerhodopsins.

-Mutants of Archaerhodopsin-3 (AR3) are widely used as tools in optogenetics for neuroscience research.
+Mutants of Archaerhodopsin-3 (AR3) are used as tools in optogenetics for neuroscience research.

 Etymology

 The term archaerhodopsin is a portmanteau of archaea (the domain in which the proteins are found) and rhodopsin (a photoreceptor responsible for vision in the mammalian eye).